abhishekt98/note-management/README.md

 # note-management
 This is a complete backend code for working with notes.you can add, remove notes using this system

-##NOTE:u have to provide the data through command line
+##NOTE:U have to provide the data through command line

 Example for adding notes :node app.js --title="name for note" --body="body of your note"